 Get familiar with the specs

-With three different phones being offered, that means you have three different spec sheets to familiarize yourself with this year.
+With three different phones being offered, that means you have three different spec sheets to familiarize yourself with.

-The S10 sits in the middle-ground, the S10+ has the very best specs you can find, and the S10e cuts a few corners to get its price down to where it is.
+The S10 sits in the middle-ground, the S10+ has the best specs of the bunch, and the S10e cuts a few corners to get its price down to where it is.